johnsosoka/jscom-blog/website/_posts/blog/2025-11-29-masking-pii-from-llms-langchain-middleware.md

 tags: LLM LangChain PII privacy security middleware python data-masking
 ---

-## Introduction
+## Introduction & Problem

-LLM's are working their way into more and more business processes either as agents with scoped autonomy or as part of larger, more deterministic workflows and pipelines.
-With many of the best performing LLM providers being only remotely available, more scenarios are arising where we need to limit the information the LLM has access to.
-Compliance, vendor risk, data exposure are all factors.
+LLMs are working their way into more and more business processes either as agents with scoped autonomy or as part of larger, more deterministic workflows and pipelines.
+With many of the best performing LLM providers being only remotely available, more scenarios are arising where LLMs may be dealing with data that should never be sent to a 3rd party LLM provider.

-## The Problem

-Part of the real power for LLMs is in processing unstructured data (like a conversation or a research  paper) and acting on that information by invoking other systems via function calls or tools.
+Part of the real power with LLMs is in ingesting unstructured data (like a conversation or a research paper) and acting upon that information by querying or invoking other systems via function calls or tools.
+In the case of dealing with confidential user information or proprietary data, this means that we often encounter scenarios where the very thing LLMs excel at working with, we cannot let them see.

 *How can we reliably get an LLM to act on and interact with information that we've chosen not to expose to it?*
-### LangChain Middleware
+### Enter LangChain Middleware

 As part of the much anticipated 1.0 release, LangChain added [agent middleware](https://blog.langchain.com/agent-middleware/) which provides hooks into the framework which fire:
 * `before_model` - Executes implemented method prior to inference